Is Automated Daily Income a scam to avoid or a legit opportunity you can trust?

 By this point I'm not believing a single thing the Automated Daily Income website tells me.

-If someone is using fake images, making bogus earnings claims and not being straight forward about how the ‘work from home opportunity’ works then how can you put your trust in the so-called iron-clad guarantee?
+If someone is using fake images, making bogus earnings claims and not being straight with you about how the ‘opportunity' works then how can you put your trust in the so-called iron-clad guarantee?

 There are hundreds of complaints online from people unable to get a refund, no matter how hard they try.

-In MOBE’s terms and conditions you’ll find their refund policy which goes like this:
+In MOBE's terms and conditions you'll find their refund policy:

 “MOBE offers a thirty-day, money back guarantee on certain products unless otherwise stated in the various product or service agreements.

 All subsequent subscription fees are nonrefundable as the benefits of the service are realized immediately upon payment.”

-But take this pensioner in Malaysia instantly regretted getting sucked in and paying $1,997 out of his life savings.
-MOBE denied his refund even though he asked just 2 days after handing it over.
+But this pensioner in Malaysia regretted getting sucked in and paying $1,997 out of his life savings when MOBE denied his refund even though he asked just 2 days.

-When I say MOBE is expensive, it really is.
-Here’s what you’ll pay if you go down this route:
+When I say MOBE is expensive, it really is!
+Here's what you can expect to pay if you go down this route:

 - Silver Masterclass – $2,497